neilgee/genesischild-mobile-first/readme.md

 It has a number of widgets areas.

 ###Widgetised Areas
-- The theme contains the following widgets
+- The theme contains the following widgetised areas
 * Pre-Header Left
-* Pre-Header Right widgetised areas
+* Pre-Header Right
 * Header Right
 * Hero - Home Page only *front-page.php*
-* Optin *front-page.php*
+* Optin - Home Page only *front-page.php*
 * Home Left - Home Page only *front-page.php*
 * Home Middle - Home Page only *front-page.php*
 * Home Right - Home Page only *front-page.php*